 Open application phase and selection of teams

-The City of Helsinki will screen applications and select the best teams and their preliminary ideas and solutions with the help of independent industry experts in June 2020.
-The shortlisted teams will be informed about their selection by 2 July 2020.
+The City of Helsinki will screen applications and select the best teams and their preliminary ideas and solutions with the help of independent industry experts in October 2020.
+The shortlisted teams will be informed about their selection early November 2020.

 Co-creation phase and selection of the winner